visadb-io-Inc/ai-support-bot-knowledge-base/content/bookeeping/DEFAULT.md

 ## Pricing

 - We have geo-based pricing for the United States lowest plan starts from $29/month and $15 for other countries.
 User can visit the pricing page to see the bookeeping.com/pricing for their region.
 We also have special discounts if you have multiple businesses
-- For a product demo please book a call on this link https://calendar.app.google/yCd1WPo4gxCKddvKA
+- For a product demo please users to book a call on this link https://calendly.com/meeto/bookeeping-ai

 ### Free accounts for qualified Bookkeepers and Accounting Firms.
 - We offer one free account for qualified firms as well as commissions when they bring or add 5+ clients.